8 Best Camera for Landscape and Wildlife Photography: (2023 Guide & Reviews)

 Why is this camera the best?

-The Z9 made it to the top of my list because of its well-built capturing system.
+The Z9 reached the top of my list because of its well-built capturing system.

 Plus, for me, the main highlight is the auto-focus system.